 There is no residency requirement for interment in a Missouri Veterans Cemetery.

 U.S. Citizens who served in the armed forces of a government allied with the United States during wartime may also be eligible.

 NOTE: Former Spouses whose marriage to an eligible Veteran was terminated by divorce are not eligible for burial in a Missouri Veterans cemetery.

 The Missouri Veterans Award Program: was first established in 2000 with the creation of the World War II Veterans' Award Recognition.
 The World War II Veterans' Award Recognition consists of a medal, medallion, and certificate.
 World War II Veterans who participated in the D-Day invasion of Europe are also eligible to receive a replica of the Jubilee of Liberty medal.
-Since the program began, over 41,000 Missouri Veterans have been awarded the World War II Veterans' Award Recognition.
+Since the program began, more than approximately 46,497 Missouri Veterans have been awarded the World War II Veterans' Award Recognition.
 In the 2003 legislative session, the Korean War Medallion was added.
 The Korean War award consists of a medal, medallion, and certificate.
-In the 2006 legislative session, the Vietnam War Medallion was added.
-The Vietnam War award consists of a medal, medallion, and certificate.

 Vietnam War Medallion Program: Every Veteran who honorably served on active duty in the United States military service at any time beginning February 28, 1961, and ending May 7, 1975 is entitled to receive a Vietnam War medallion, medal, and a certificate of appreciation.

 Eligibility: The Veteran is or was a legal resident of Missouri when he or she entered or was discharged from military service or at the time of his or her death.